better-labs/betteraiengine/README.md

 ### Trading Strategy: Take Profit

-The default `takeProfit` strategy intelligently handles both underpriced and overpriced scenarios with **conservative profit targets** set at the halfway point between market and AI prediction:
+The default `takeProfit` strategy intelligently handles both underpriced and overpriced scenarios with **confidence-based profit targets** that scale with the AI's confidence level:

+**Profit Target Formula**: `profitFraction = confidence / 200`

+- **High confidence (90%+)**: Takes ~45-50% of predicted edge
+- **Medium confidence (70-90%)**: Takes ~35-45% of predicted edge
+- **Low confidence (50-70%)**: Takes ~25-35% of predicted edge

 **Scenario 1: Underpriced (Market < AI Prediction)**
 - Buys the predicted outcome when market is undervaluing it
-- Takes profit at halfway point toward AI prediction
+- Takes profit based on confidence (more confident = more aggressive)
-- Example: AI says YES at 75%, market is 60% → Buy YES, sell at 67.5%
+- Example: AI says YES at 75% (85% confidence), market at 60% → Buy YES, sell at 66.4% (38% of edge)

 **Scenario 2: Overpriced (Market > AI Prediction)**
 - Buys the opposite outcome when market is overvaluing the prediction
-- Takes profit at halfway point toward inverse AI target
+- Takes profit based on confidence toward inverse AI target
-- Example: AI says YES at 82%, market is 91.5% → Buy NO at 8.5%, sell at 13.25%
+- Example: AI says YES at 82% (76% confidence), market at 91.5% → Buy NO at 8.5%, sell at 12.1% (38% of edge)

 **Example Output (Underpriced):**
 ```json